-Lil Nas X has like a zillion dollars worth of lawsuits coming at him lately.
+Lil Nas X has like a zillion dollars worth of lawsuits coming at him all of the sudden.
 There’s the Bobby Caldwell “Carry On,” issue.
-And more recently there’s the complaint that “Rodeo” is too much like a track called “Broad Day” by PuertoReefa and Sakrite Duexe.
+And right now I’m going to look at a new complaint that “Rodeo” sounds too much like a track called “Broad Day” by PuertoReefa and Sakrite Duexe.

 It would seem producers Don Lee and Glen Keith DeMeritt III created a beat entitled “gwenXdonlee4-142,” which was eventually incorporated into the song “Broad Day.”
-And “Broad Day,” supposedly, was “performed, published, and distributed widely, including without limitation in and around the Atlanta hip-hop scene.”
-So, if Lil Nas X has been in and around, but not limited to, the Atlanta hip-hop scene, he might’ve heard “Broad Day,” and that’s one explanation.
+And “Broad Day,” according to the complaint, was “performed, published, and distributed widely, including without limitation in and around the Atlanta hip-hop scene.”
+So, if Lil Nas X has been in and around the Atlanta hip-hop scene, I suppose he might’ve heard “Broad Day,” and that’s one possible explanation.

-No question, “Rodeo” sounds a lot like “Broad Day.”
+It’s common in popular music that two songs will sound alike and “Rodeo” does sound a lot like “Broad Day.”
 I get it.
-And if you’ve never heard them before, you’ll get it too, probably need only the first 20 seconds of each.
+And if you’ve never heard them before, you’ll get it too, probably after about 20 seconds of each.
 Here, listen to both.

-Gimme three minutes to explain all this.
 They sound a lot the same, sure.
-Here’s “how” they sound the same.
+Gimme three minutes and I’ll explain how, and then why this case won’t go anywhere.
 They sound the same because over and over and over they’re both playing the same three guitar chords and in the same order.
-These songs both go from E to F to G, back down to F, and then back to E; all major chords; E major, F major, G major.
+These songs both go from E then up to F then up to G, back down to F, and then back to E; and all of these are major chords; E major, F major, G major.

-That’s mostly what it is.
-And it’s got a certain sound, right?
+It’s got a certain sound, right?
 A recognizable character, it’s a thing, a device, all by itself.
 It’s familiar enough that it evokes something in the listener.
 It’s the kind of thing you find humorously employed in a Quentin Tarantino film about badass mariachis or something.
-Or like…
+It’s a bit like this…

 And that thing in music has a name.
 It’s called